glynawe/Vanilla/vanilla.md

     Dereference = "^".
     Call        = "(" [Expression {"," Expression}] ")"

-Reference values are automatically dereferenced when they are the designator of a Call, Selection or Subscript.
+Reference values are automatically dereferenced when they are the designator of a call, selection or subscript.

+The list of expressions in a *call* are supplied to the designated procedure as parameters.
+A `var` parameter must be supplied with a designator.
+A supplied parameter must match its parameter's type, with one exception: a `byte` value will be accepted as an `integer` value parameter.

 ## Literals